srgk26/EasyPlotting.jl/README.md

 using easyplotting; retry(easyplotting.easymain::Function, delays=ExponentialBackOff(n=5, first_delay=5, max_delay=10))() ## Retry function in case of an IOError when launching Blink
 ```

 Press enter.
-If this is your first time using this package, it could take about 30 min for the full installation process.
+If this is your first time using this package, it could take up to 15 min for the full installation process.

 ***Updating easyplotting.jl***